How to Create a Digital Content Strategy

 2. Standardizing Processes

 Most marketing teams start creating content in-house with just a couple of contributors, so it’s tempting to skip creating a style guide or publishing calendar.
 That’s fine for a while, but eventually, you’ll need standardized processes to help maintain consistency and drive results.
+These processes can include technical content plans.

 3. Finding Writers